nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useMap.md

 # useMap
 Hook to use _Map data structure_ to handle component state with all Map methods.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/state/useMap)

 ## Usage